ZyanBuilds/ZokorOne/README.md

 Most contact extractors give you a flat list of emails and phone numbers.
 Then you have to figure out which one is worth your time.
 Half the results are `info@`, `support@`, or generic inboxes that rarely get read.

-ZokorOne does one thing differently: **it scores every contact by how likely you are to get a reply.**
+ZokorOne does one thing differently: **it scores every contact by how personal and reachable it looks — so you know where to start and what to skip.**

 You open a company website, click the extension, and instantly see: